boldflight/BibleConverter/test_EPUB/output/gen.md

 [30] He replied, “You must take these seven ewe lambs from my hand as legal proof that I dug this well.”
 [31] That is why he named that place Beer Sheba, because the two of them swore an oath there.
 [32] So they made a treaty at Beer Sheba; then Abimelech and Phicol, the commander of his army, returned to the land of the Philistines.
 [33] Abraham planted a tamarisk tree in Beer Sheba.
-There he worshiped the Lord, the eternal God.
+There he worshiped the **Lord**, the eternal God.
 [34] So Abraham stayed in the land of the Philistines for quite some time.

 ## Chapter 22